-Just as "theology" is а proxy for religion and for symbolism/transcendence in general, "state" is a surrogate for society and social institutions taken in their totality.
+"theology" is a proxy religion symbolism/transcendence in general, "state" is a surrogate for society and social institutions taken in their totality.
 It is not just the state, or politics or law more broadly, that is at stake and that risks redefinition if not disintegration but any and every social institution and value, including gender categories and roles, racial hierarchies or lack thereof, language, marriage, and the rest.
 The scope of political theology is too narrow in focusing on government while all of the social order seems to be thrown up in the air, leaving us uncertain about what will land again and in what condition.